wp-plugins/smartlinks/readme.txt

 1. Upload `SmartLinks.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Watch the SmartLinks appear on your blog!
+3. Watch the SmartLinks appear on your blog when you link to supported sites!
+4. Optional: In the `Options` tab, you'll see a tab for `SmartLinks Options`.
+Use this page to enter your affiliate ids for various affiliate programs.

 Show your support for AdaptiveBlue:
 Use your 'Presentation'/'Widgets' settings to drag the SmartLinks Graphic to your sidebar